Software Tour

 LUSAS interpolating between defined locations.

-springs model active/passive soil joints.
+springs to model active/passive soil joints.
 Interface meshes permit

 joining of the soil / structure.
 Gain / loss of contact, and skin